wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-configuring-oracle-goldengate.md

 ##2.
 Prepare Site A and Site B for database replication
 This section explains how to prepare Site A and Site B for database replication.
 You must perform all the steps of this section on both sites: Site A and Site B.

-First, remote desktop to Site A and Site B via the Azure Portal.
+First, remote desktop to Site A and Site B via the Azure Management Portal.
 Switch the database to archivelog mode using the SQL*Plus command window:

 	sql>shutdown immediate
 	sql>startup mount